Execution & Routing & Risk

 B-Book and Hybrid models require explicit exposure controls.
 Without them, one tail event can erase months of profit.

 Most disputes are execution disputes.
-Your operating model must include a slippage policy.
-That policy should be consistent across routing paths.
+Your operating model must include a slippage policy that is consistent across routing paths.

 • How slippage is computed and reported